Before talking about the different GST property traps, let us first look into the issue of liability.

 |$500,000 or more||Ten|

 GST Ruling GSTR 2009/4 explains the Commissioner’s view of when adjustments arise.
 The ruling states the Commissioner accepts there can be a dual purpose where new residential premises are rented out at the same time they are available for sale.

 How the change of use adjustment works

 The Commissioner in GSTR 2009/4 accepts that developers constructing residential premises may have a dual planned use for the premises – the premises can be applied to creditable and non-creditable purposes at the same time.
-For example, an entity may construct new residential premises for the purpose of sale.
+For example, an entity may construct new residential premises for sale.
 The premises may continue to be held for sale as part of the entity’s enterprise of constructing new residential premises for sale.
 However, due to a downturn in the property market, the entity may also make the premises available for lease for a period until the market conditions improve.
 This will be a dual application of the premises during the relevant period (the period between acquisition and the end of the adjustment period).